baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 This is how linear algebra was first introduced to me.
 The topic goes into great depth into the properties of the matrix $A$ which captures all the information regarding a linear function.
 Solving the system refers to finding all the values in the vector $$x$$ that satisfy the equation.

-The system of equations picture is barely revelatory.
-It is one specific example of a more general idea for linearity.
+The system of equations picture of $y=Ax$ is barely revelatory.
+It mechanically shows how entries of the vector $y$ depend on $x$.
+There are other interpretations of $A$.

 # Definition of linearity